 Today we are launching Community Teams on azing.
-It will help you create community driven recipes – to get things done right.
-Community Teams are like Open-Source teams who work together to create greate recipes on any subject.
+It will help you create community driven checklists – to get things done right.
+Community Teams are like Open-Source teams who work together to create greate checklists on any subject.

 Working in Teams